 |Minimum gambling age||18|

-Online gambling is coming to Turtle Creek Casino and Hotel in 2021 thanks to legislation passed by the Michigan state government in late 1999.
+Online gambling is now available at Turtle Creek Casino and Hotel thanks to legislation passed by the Michigan state government in late 2019.
 The governor signed a new law allowing sports betting and online gaming in the state for the first time.

-Retail sports betting is now available at many casinos in the state as of March 2020.
-Turtle Creek Casino will start offering its retail sports betting in early fall 2020 through William Hill Sports Book.
-William Hill also offers online sports betting, so it will also provide online sports betting for both casinos owned by the Grand Traverse Band next year.
+Retail sports betting is also now available at many casinos in the state as of March 2020.
+Turtle Creek Casino has been offering retail sports betting at its William Hill Sports Book location since September 2020.

 History Of Turtle Creek Casino And Hotel